saragilani/CapStone-BackEnd/README.md

 ---

 This is the backend of our teams capstone project 'Orbit'.
-It is a platform designed to help users (carers) organise and manage the needs individuals under their care and allows a collaborative capabalility with other family members that also care for that individual.
+It is a platform designed to help users (carers) organise and manage the needs of individuals under their care and allows a collaborative capabalility with other family members that also care for that individual.

 The platform allows users to set up profiles for individuals under their care.
 - The caree profiles have important information about the individual including a bio, and `needsList`.